Tarnished plant bug

 The tarnished plant bug (TPB), Lygus lineolaris, is a species of plant-feeding insect in the family Miridae.
 It has piercing-sucking mouthparts and has become a serious pest on small fruits and vegetables in North America.
 It is considered a highly polyphagous species and feeds on over half of all commercially grown crop plants, but favors cotton, alfalfa, beans, stone fruits, and conifer seedlings.
 A study done in southwestern Quebec, Canada has investigated the presence of L. lineolaris in a commercial vineyard.
 This study also indicated that weeds that grow from cultivation of crops serve as an important food source for L. lineolaris.
 This insect can be found across North America, from northern Canada to southern Mexico.
 Adults grow up to 6.5 mm in length, and are brown with accents of yellow, orange or red, with a light-colored "V" on the back (dorsal).
+The genome has recently been sequenced for the first time.

 Distribution and diversity

-L. lineolaris is most commonly found in the eastern half of North America.
+Lygus lineolaris is most commonly found in the eastern half of North America.
 A study done to track the genetic diversity and overall distribution of L. lineolaris, specifically on host plants, in North America sampled three separate populations of L. lineolaris and marked their DNA with mitochondrial genes cytochrome oxidase 1 and cytochrome oxidase 2.
 The researchers wanted to examine whether the genetic differences found between L. lineolaris species were based on geographical factors.
 The results indicated significant differences in mtDNA among L. lineolaris species found across North America.
 Other evidence indicated that L. lineolaris species were found consistently on the same plant hosts but showed no specific preference for plant hosts.

 The presence of L. lineolaris has been documented in vineyards in Quebec.
 The results of the Fleury et al. (2010) study indicated that L. lineolaris adults prefer to over-winter in apple orchards because more adults were found inside of the vineyard during winter months.
 In the summer months (mid-June), the adult L. lineolaris numbers decreased inside of the vineyard because of the decrease in apples and appearance of flowers.
 Another study observing whether geographical origin has an effect on fecundity, survivorship, hatch rate, and developmental time reported that geographical differences had no effect on the four factors.

 Pollen analysis has been used as another method of measuring dispersal in L. lineolaris.
 Researchers used pollen grains as indicators of food sources being utilized by L. lineolaris as well as their movement between wild host plant habitats and cropping areas.
 The pollen grains found through analysis indicated that they were from host plants of L. lineolaris.
 The pollen grains further indicated that L. lineolaris spent time away from crops and instead were found on plants that were in wet or disturbed sites.